-After meeting with staff from Care for the Homeless (CFH), the students decided to organize an advocacy campaign to persuade the City Council to fund CFH’s Peer-to-Peer Outreach program.
+Third graders in Brownsville, Brooklyn chose to help solve the growing and seemingly intractable problem of street homelessness in NYC.
+After meeting with staff from Care for the Homeless (CFH), they decided to organize an advocacy campaign to persuade the City Council to fund CFH’s Peer-to-Peer Outreach program.
 The Outreach program is designed to “find the homeless where they are” by training formerly and currently homeless New Yorkers to educate adults living on the streets of NYC about free medical care and other critical services provided by CFH.
-The students organized a letter-writing campaign as well as a petition drive to persuade their local City Council member to support the program.
-The students were thrilled to learn that CFH received their requested funding!
+The students organized a letter-writing campaign as well as a petition drive to persuade their local City Council member to support the program – and were thrilled to learn that CFH received their requested funding!

 To provide more immediate support, the students also collected and delivered much needed supplies including socks (delivered to a CFH medical clinic located near the school) and hundreds of Care Kits with soap, shampoo, combs and more (delivered to a drop-in shelter run by the Coalition for the Homeless.)